Which is the Best Network Device – Hub or Switch or Router?

 A router is designed to understand, manipulate, and direct data packets based on their IP addresses.
 It connects local area networks (LANs) and wide area networks (WANs), featuring a dynamically updating routing table to make decisions on routing data packets.

 An Ethernet switch operates on the data link layer, intelligently forwarding data based on MAC addresses, reducing collisions.
-In contrast, a hub works on the physical layer, broadcasting data packets to all connected devices, leading to potential collisions and network slowdown.
+In contrast, a hub works on the physical layer, broadcasting data packets to all connected devices, leading to potential collisions and network slowdowns.

 Rich Tull